Then in 2007 it was announced that New Line Cinema, in

 replace del Toro as director.
 The troubles with The Hobbit didn't end there

-though, when the International Federation of Actors issued a ‘no work order’
+International Federation of Actors issued a ‘no work order’

 that threatened to delay production further and possibly even cause it to move from New